 I was pretty surprised to hear that you don’t need to apply anything special to the wound.
 It’s best just to let it be and allow your body to do its thing to heal.

 If you’re wondering, my scar is about five inches wide and seven or so inches below my belly button.
 It’s a proud reminder of what my body sacrificed to bring our son into this world.

 I’ve taken the essential items from the hospital and home c-section recovery kit lists and created one master must-have c-section recovery list.
 I hope this helps, mama!

 Having a super-soft gown to change into will feel like you hit the jackpot – trust me.
-I opted for this gown because it has snaps all the way down the back so you don’t have to lift your hands over your head to get dressed (because that hurts!).
+I opted for this gown because it has snaps down the back, so you don’t have to lift your hands over your head to get dressed (because that hurts!).

-Bonus: it has easy-access snaps at each shoulder for breastfeeding if you choose to nurse.
+Bonus: it has easy-access snaps at each shoulder if you’re nursing.